 - 5.3 In addition to the individuals and organisations referred to above, it is recognised that some parts of the community are not always adequately represented such as gypsy and traveller communities in the area, the young and the elderly.
 The council will work closely with relevant organisations that have experience in a particular matter to find the best way of consulting and liaising with these groups. - 5.4 In addition to the specific consultation bodies, Regulations require the Council to consult on a wider basis.
-The Council will consult with the General Consultation Bodies when it is considered that the matter in hand affects them. - 5.5 The Forward Planning Team will keep a mailing list of the Statutory Consultation Bodies.
-In addition, anyone can sign up, via the Council's website,( https://www.northwarks.gov.uk/emailupdates) to a mailing list to be kept informed of the documents that the Forward Planning Team prepare.
+The Council will consult with the General Consultation Bodies when it is considered that the matter in hand affects them. - 5.5 The Forward Planning Team will keep a mailing list of the Statutory Consultation Bodies and anyone else who has previously signed up to be kept informed of and be involved in development of the Development Plan for North Warwickshire.
+In addition, anyone can sign up, via the Council's website, to a mailing list to be kept informed of the documents that the Forward Planning Team prepare.
 The public will be consulted through a variety of consultation methods which are detailed within this document. - 5.6 Different sections of the Community, particularly minorities may have needs or views that are different from those of the majority and if they are not consulted effectively these needs or views may remain invisible.
 The Council recognises that there are certain groups that are underrepresented or not represented at all.
 The Council wants to ensure that no individual groups are excluded from public consultation exercises that it carries out. - 5.7 The Council will ensure that consultation activities are as accessible as possible for those groups and individuals who may have an interest in the consultation process.
 The way in which consultation is carried out, conceived, arranged and undertaken can create or remove barriers to participation.
-These barriers could include: - Methods used (for example by relying on methods which use IT or which focus only on written communication - Physical barriers (for example the inaccessibility of venues or the lack of facilities at events) - Attitudinal barriers (the ways in which staff approach or respond to groups and individuals and the assumptions they make). - Financial (having the resources to undertake effective consultation) - Cultural (for example using inappropriate facilities or language). - The Council is committed to promoting equality and to considering equality issues in all aspects of consultation to ensure that its services are available for all.
+These barriers could include: - Methods used (for example by relying on methods which use IT or which focus only on written communication - Physical barriers (for example the inaccessibility of venues or the lack of facilities at events) - Attitudinal barriers (the ways in which staff approach or respond to groups and individuals and the assumptions they make). - Financial (having the resources to undertake effective consultation) - Cultural (for example using inappropriate facilities or language). - 5.8 The Council is committed to promoting equality and to considering equality issues in all aspects of consultation to ensure that its services are available for all.
 Officers have undertaken an equalities impact assessment on the SCI document.
 This assessment is a way of systematically assessing the effects that the SCI will have on an equalities group.
 The results of the equalities impact assessment can be seen in Appendix B. The Council will continue to work with existing groups / individuals and build on the links that already exist.
 The Council will meet the requirements of the Equality Act 2010 and the Race Relations Act 2000.